Do you learn from your mistakes or do you keep repeating the same ones? Do you find yourself making the same mistakes over and over again?

 I think we would all be a bit shocked if we realized the mistakes people make when they are – wait for it – bored.

 Or my life is repetitive so I need some excitement.
-People who are perfectly happy with their lives make huge mistakes because they need a distraction.
+Sometimes people who are perfectly happy with their lives make huge mistakes because they need a distraction.

 Related post – How to Overcome Boredom